howerj/liblisp/liblisp.md

         date               Return a list of integers representing the date assoc              Find a value in an association list locale!
 Set the locale
-        blog               Calculate the binary logarithm of an integer ipow               Calculate exponentiation on integers
+        ilog2              Calculate the binary logarithm of an integer ipow               Calculate exponentiation on integers
         close              Close an IO object
         type-of            Return an integer-enum for the type of an object